sionpixley/PolyNode/README.md

 ### Building on Linux

-Run the Dash script `./scripts/linux/bundle`.
+Run the POSIX shell script `./scripts/linux/bundle`.
 This script will build PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundle them as separate .tar.xz files.

 ### Building on macOS